omcmanus1/conversions-calculator/server/README.md

-# Recipe Measurements Converter - Go Backend
+# Go Backend

-A basic Golang app to translate US recipe measurements into UK formats.
-Mainly aiming to get used to Golang syntax & concepts
+A basic Go server with endpoints to translate US recipe measurements into UK formats.

 ## TODO
 - ~~Update Flow function to accept array of Setup structs for full ingredient list~~
 - Testing
   - ~~Add first test~~